-If you cannot afford the payments that are shown on your council tax bill, please contact us and we can help.
-You may be able to pay in instalments or avoid any recovery actions.
+If you cannot afford the payments that are shown on your council tax bill, you should contact us.
+You may be entitled to exemptions, discounts or reductions that would reduce the amount you pay.

 Have you fallen behind with your payments?

 If you have had a reminder letter from us because you have not paid your council tax bill, you can: